ablyamitsaini/ewheelers_V9.1.1/readme.txt

-    -> 030815 - Catalog requested by seller is not listing in admin -> 030638 - in arabic language> Throughout the website Vertical loader overlaps text -> 030832 - shadow is there around the search result on searching item
+    -> 030815 - Catalog requested by seller is not listing in admin -> 030638 - in arabic language> Throughout the website Vertical loader overlaps text -> 030832 - shadow is there around the search result on searching item -> 030502 - on referral> clear search text in button is cropped.

 <!-- Release notes TV-9.0.1.20190923 -- >
 New Features :
 	> Task - 66013 - Special Price Module